PremkumarSherinRajkumari/PremkumarSherinRajkumari/README.md

 *About Me*
 👋 Hi!
 I'm Sherin Rajkumari Premkumar, a dedicated Master's student in Information Systems at Northeastern University, with a passion for leveraging technology to drive innovation and enhance community engagement.
 With a strong foundation in software engineering and data processing, I thrive on collaborating with diverse teams to create impactful solutions.

-💻 My experience includes developing scalable web applications, designing RESTful APIs, and implementing robust data management systems.
-I have a knack for problem-solving and a commitment to best practices in coding, honed through my role as a Graduate Teaching Assistant and my internship at Korcomptenz.
+💻 My experience includes developing web applications, designing RESTful APIs, and implementing robust data management systems.
+I have a passion for problem-solving and a commitment to best practices in coding, honed through my role as a Graduate Teaching Assistant and my internship at Korcomptenz.

-🌟 Notable projects include a sentiment analysis tool utilizing NLP models and an expense tracker web application, showcasing my ability to integrate technology with real-world applications.

 🔧 Skills: Java, Python, React, SQL, and more.